-A storied history has transformed the budget process over the years.
-Today, the development of the state budget occurs in several distinct and cyclical phases, repeating on an annual basis.
+A storied history has transformed Georgia’s budget process over the years.
+Today, the development of the state budget occurs in several distinct and cyclical phases each year.

-Phase Five (Governor): Once the same bill has passed both chambers, it is sent to the Governor, who then has 40 days to sign the legislation before it automatically passes into law.
-The Governor maintains the constitutional right to strike portions of the budget bill through his line-item veto.
+Phase Five: Once the same version of the bill has passed both the House and Senate, it is sent to the Governor, who has 40 days to sign it before it automatically becomes law.
+The Governor maintains the constitutional right to strike out portions of the bill with his line-item veto.